 Children’s first years establish behaviours and attitudes they will carry through life.
-That is why Early Childhood Australia (ECA) is pleased to introduce Start Early, a professional learning package developed by ECA, and supported by the New South Wales Government.
+That is why Early Childhood Australia (ECA) is pleased to offer Start Early.
+Respectful relationships for life, a professional learning package developed by ECA.

 Start Early aims to help educators explore, through short online courses, how everyday behaviours and attitudes shape a child’s lifelong relationships.
 It’s a long-term strategy to prevent family and domestic violence.

 The three free modules look at developing Respectful Relations, explore issues around Gender, Respect and Identity, and encourage Father Inclusive Practice and take an estimated 45 minutes to complete.
-To begin these modules, please click here to be redirected to the Start Early Learning Portal.
+These modules will soon be available on the ECA Learning Hub in the coming weeks.

 Start Early draws on the expertise of educators, social workers and researchers within the Early Childhood Education and Care sector.